 Enter the Public name.

 Determine if you have a database, aggregator database, or selective package.
-For most files, choose 'selective package' as the collection type.
+For most collections, choose 'selective package' as the collection type.

 If the URL links to a full-text document, choose full text.
 Choose full text also for streaming videos.